galaxyproject/training-material/faqs/galaxy/datasets_BAM_dataset_identifiers.md

 1. Run **Samtools: IdxStats** on the aligned data (`bam` dataset).
 2. The "index header" chromosome names and lengths will be listed in the output (along with read counts).
 3. Compare the chromosome identifiers to the chromosome (aka "chrom") field in all other inputs: VCF, GTF, GFF(3), BED, Interval, etc.
-4. Note: The orignal mapping target may have been a built-in genome index, custom genome (transcriptome, exome, other) -- the same `bam` data will still be summarized.
+4. Note: The original mapping target may have been a built-in genome index, custom genome (transcriptome, exome, other) -- the same `bam` data will still be summarized.